 Some people have benefits which allow them to opt out of Part D in lieu of their other coverage.
 Persons with VA coverage or Tricare for Life are common examples.

 You can pay for your Medicare drug plan easily by having your monthly premium deducted directly out of your social security check.
 Most plans offer several other options as well, such as bank draft, coupon books, or monthly statements.
 If you aren’t currently taking any medications, ask your agent to direct you to the least expensive plan in your state so that you can at least avoid the Part D penalty and be insured against any unexpected future risks.

 It’s important to also realize that while most people just pay the base premium for Part D that is offered by the insurance carrier, people with higher incomes will also pay an income adjustment on top of their base premium.
 Your Boomer Benefits insurance agent can help you determine if any income adjustment will apply to you.

 The late enrollment penalty

 While technically Medicare Part D is voluntary, there are some very important reasons why you should seriously consider enrolling.

-- If you fail to enroll in Part D when you first become eligible, and you don’t have other creditable coverage for prescription drugs elsewhere, such as through an employer group health plan or through the VA, you may be subject to paying the Part D penalty.
-This penalty amount depends on how long you waited to enroll in a Part D drug plan.
+- If you fail to enroll in Part D when you first become eligible, and you don’t have other creditable coverage for prescription drugs elsewhere, such as through an employer group health plan or through the VA, you may be subject to paying a penalty.
+This penalty amount depends on how long you waited to enroll in a plan.

 - More importantly, if you miss your window, you cannot buy a drug plan mid-year.
 So if you develop a serious health condition in March and you need a very expensive medication for it, you would pay the full retail cost of that medication until the next Part D annual election period, which means you would have no coverage until January 1st.
 Remember that you are insuring your body here – and consider the true risks of being uninsured.